Light, tangy and creamy, this Greek yogurt frosting with cream cheese and maple syrup is perfect for topping cakes and cupcakes, or as a fruit dip.

 - Place cream cheese, Greek yogurt, maple syrup and vanilla extract into a mixing bowl.

-- Combine the ingredients with a whisk or handheld mixer on high speed for about 5 minutes until smooth and creamy.
+- Combine ingredients with a handheld mixer on medium-high speed for 1-2 minutes until smooth and creamy.

 - Spread over your chosen cake, cupcake or loaf.
 Enjoy!

-- Alternatively, store in the fridge for later use or pipe onto cupcakes.
+- Alternatively, store in the fridge for later use or pipping onto cupcakes.

 It tastes like a tangy caramel frosting! so good!